Ardakilic/alerthub/README.md

 * NodeJS 8.x or newer
 * (Optional) PushBullet Api Key
+* (Optional) PushOver Api Key
 * (Optional) SMTP credentials to dispatch e-mail

-Either one of the PushBullet or the SMTP credentials are required to get notifications.
-RSS feed doesn't require neither.
+Either one of the PushBullet, PushOver or the SMTP credentials are required to get notifications.
+RSS feed doesn't require none.

 ## Installation